Team612/CodeConventions/JAVA-CONVENTIONS.md

 ## Classes

 Classes should always be `public` and the names should have each word start with a capital letter.
-For example, `public class DriveLeft`, `public class moveArm`, or `public class Stop`.
+For example, `public class DriveLeft`, `public class MoveArm`, or `public class Stop`.

 Class fields should be `private` unless specifically needed to be `public`.
 If a private variable must be changed, instead use a public `get` and `set` method.
 These methods should be named `getVariableName()` and `setVariableName(variable_type new_variable_name)`